yyyaaan/getIt/readme.md

 # Routines

-The `scheduled.R` are exectued daily, but the whole data is captured completely only once in a 4-day span.
+The `scheduled.R` are executed daily, but the whole data is captured completely only once in a 4-day span. `subscheduled.R` will be fired by `scheduled.R` conditionally.

 - 2020-09-30: QR&MRT tracking series replaced from Christmas 2020 to Summer 2021; QR destination removed ADL added AMS
 - 2020-11-30: Added HLT for following up series.
 No defined series needed.